In-Field Fuse Programming (IFP) Specification

 - Defining vendor-specific fields

-is specified as 1 byte (8 bits) in the memory map, but the may only have 4 bits backed by actual fuses in hardware.
+For an example of (1), the CPTRA_SS_OWNER_ECC_REVOCATION is specified as 1 byte (8 bits) in the memory map, but the may only have 4 bits backed by actual fuses in hardware.
 Our additional fuse map contains a section to define how many bits are available in each field as this information is vendor-specific and hence not present in the standard memory map.

-(984 bits) in the standard memory map.
+For (2), there are two defined partitions, VENDOR_SECRET_PROD_PARTITION (520 bits) and VENDOR_NON_SECRET_PROD_PARTITION (984 bits) in the standard memory map.
 In addition, the vendor can choose to provide additional fuses.
 We provide a way to split these up into specific areas and automatically generate Rust code to manage them.

 Fuse definition file

-Here is an example fuse definition file, for example, vendor_fuses.hjson
+Here is an example fuse definition file, for example, vendor_fuses.hjson:

 {